saleen34/JavaScriptAlgorithms/README.md

 ## Work in progress

-Brushing up on Algorithms in JavaScript
+Brushing up on Algorithms / Data Structures in JavaScript

 Written with ES6 syntax